-The routine expects the value to be edited to be present in AR's, 2, 3, and 4 if in alphanumeric format, in AR's 3 and 4 if numeric format.
-To call the Alphanumeric version, ADOL should be written in the operation field of the line where it is desired to generate the routine.
-If the numeric version is desired, NDOL should be written in the operation field of the referencing line.
+The procedure expects the value to be edited to be present in AR's 4, 2 and 1 if in alphanumeric format, or in AR's 2 and 1 if numeric format.
+To call the alphanumeric version, ADOL should be written in the operation field of the line where it is desired to generate the routine.
+If the numeric version is desired, NDOL should be written as the operation field of the referencing line.